fluiddyn/transonic/doc/examples/methods.rst

 .. warning ::

-    One has to be very carreful with assignments in methods.
+    One has to be very careful with assignments in methods.
 For example, :code:`self.attr = 1` does not work but :code:`self.myarray[:] = 1` should work (because it is not a real assignment).